Boston Cultural Council

 Have questions?
 Contact us:

 The Boston Cultural Council (BCC) works under the umbrella of the Mayor’s Office of Arts and Culture.
-Every year, we distribute funds from the City of Boston and the Massachusetts Cultural Council.
+Every year, we distribute funds from the City of Boston and the Massachusetts Cultural Council in the form of Boston Cultural Council Organizational Grants.
 These funds support innovative arts, humanities, and interpretive sciences programming.
 The goal is to enhance the quality of life in our City.

 Council members are Boston residents appointed by Mayor Martin J. Walsh.
 They serve up to two consecutive three-year terms.
 Council members are picked based on: